girisukinkar/Frontend/Readme.md

 ## 12th July 2020 :not Psuedo Class Grid System

     Used :not(:last-child) pseudo class and custom made grid system using float, along with mixin and width calc function

+## Scalable images

+    Always use percentage for width if possible to scale the images properly